vmware/vic/doc/user_doc/vic_admin/vch_portlet_ui.md

 1. In the vSphere Web Client Home page, select **Hosts and Clusters**.
 2. Expand the hierarchy of vCenter Server objects to navigate to the virtual container host vApp.
 3. Expand the virtual container host vApp and select the virtual container host endpoint VM.
-4. Click the **Summary** tab for the virtual container host VM and scroll down to the Virtual Container Host portlet.
+4. Click the **Summary** tab for the virtual container host endpoint VM and scroll down to the Virtual Container Host portlet.

 **Result**